Amankhan8960/AI-Summarizer/README.md

 ## 🚀 Features

-- ✨ Summarizes long text input into concise summaries
+- ✨ Summarizes long text input into brief summaries, detailed summaries and in bullet points
 - 🔌 Integrates with **Gemini API** for accurate and fast summarization
 - ⚡ Responsive and clean UI using HTML & CSS
 - 🔐 API key protection via secure environment (if applicable)